Ankr-network/ankr-docs/docs/learn/tokens-governance/tokenomics.md

 # Tokenomics

 ## Tokenomics
 There is no inflation built into the ANKR token.
-For example, a user who owns 1,000,000 ANKR, would own 0.0001% of te total supply.
+For example, a user who owns 1,000,000 ANKR, would own 0.0001% of the total supply.
 Because there is no inflation, that user’s percentage of the total supply would not change over time.

 ## Circulating supply
 Circulating supply refers to the amount of Ankr tokens available for use in the open market.
 Ankr plans to release the remaining supply for distribution programs, developer grants, and to provide liquidity to future exchange listings.
 One hundred percent of the token supply is scheduled to be unlocked by August, 2022, though Ankr reserves the right to change this at any time for any reason.